AI & Agents

 What is the difference between SaaS and self-hosted agents?

-SaaS agents run on vendor infrastructure, offering convenience but less control.
-Self-hosted agents run on your own servers, providing maximum data privacy, customization, and often lower costs at scale by avoiding markup on token usage.
+SaaS agents run on vendor infrastructure, which is convenient but limits data control.
+Self-hosted agents run on your own servers, giving you full privacy, customization, and often lower costs at scale by avoiding per-token markup.

 Do self-hosted agents require a GPU?

 Not necessarily.
-The agent logic (orchestration) runs on standard CPUs.
-However, if you are also self-hosting the LLM (inference) using tools like Ollama or vLLM, you will need GPU resources.
-Many teams self-host the agent logic but call external APIs (like GPT-4) to avoid GPU costs.
+Agent orchestration logic runs on standard CPUs.
+If you also self-host the LLM inference using tools like Ollama or vLLM, you will need GPU resources.
+Many teams self-host the agent logic but call external APIs for inference to avoid GPU costs.

 Related Resources